rguthrie-ghec/lucidity-hack/scenario-1.md

 A Lucidity Dev Container configuration is provided to speed up local environment set up and it’s recommended it to utilize it in a code space or through VS Code

-Before running the infrastructure pipeline, please go into your newly created Terraform-Code repo and make the following change.

-* Navigate to Terraform-Code/environment/dev
-* Edit the file dev.03_webapp.env
-* Change the value of this environment variable TF_VAR_APP_NAME=appeshopdev.
-* Instead of appeshopdev, please use a globally unique name as this will be deployed as an AppService in your Azure subscription.
-If the name is not unique, the deployment will fail.

 ## Success Criteria

 * A new Azure DevOps Project should be created.